yxlu1cindy/e_learning/Deep Leaning/Notes_DL_Coursera.md

      - sometimes, we may find it is hard to combine two criterions to one index, then we may use satisficing and optimizing metrics
      - find min(Accuracy) condition on the running time smaller than t

+3. Comparing to human-level performance:
+  - algorithms should be better than human performance , but alway poorer than Bayes Optimal Error
+  - sometimes, we will seem human level error as an estimation of Bayes Optimal Error
+  - human do well on unstructures data(language, picture,...)

+4. Avoidable Bias: training error - Bayes Optimal Error